vitringr/vault/nodes/Vector.md

 magnitude = √(x² + y²)
 ```

-For example, the vector `<4, 3>` has a magnitude of `5`.
+- For example, the vector `<4, 3>` has a magnitude of `5`.

-**Always Positive**: A feature of this formula is that it doesn't produce negative values.
-This is good because a negative magnitude wouldn't really make much sense.
+**Always Positive**: The formula does not produce negative values.
+This is a good feature as a negative magnitude wouldn't make much sense.

 ## Negation